cis-projects/swen90007_course_notes/_build/html/_sources/first_java_app/first_web_app.md

 the users table.
 You can now build queries on top of this.

-## Connect to Heroku PostgreSQL
+## Connect to Render PostgreSQL

-You must have completed [Step 8: Deploy Project to Heroku](../setup_dev/8_heroku_deploy.md) before attempting this.
+You must have completed [Step 9: Deploy Project to Render](../setup_dev/10_render_deploy.md) before attempting this.

-Now that you've deployed to Heroku, you must change the database credentials in order to access Heroku's PostgreSQL instance.
+Now that you've deployed to Render, you must change the database credentials in order to access Render's PostgreSQL instance.

 Change the JDBCtest class to be: